jeyben/testing-sample/code-coverage.md

 By running a test without a single assertion, we can still achieve 100% line coverage.
 That leads to a very false sense of security.

-What code coverage actually concludes is:
+What code coverage helps to conclude is:
 * That the code is running during test execution.

 What it **doesn't** conclude is: